adamhjk/cyberpunk-game-2019/content/briefings/act0.md

 OIST Campus Security is provided by a contract with Gunichiro Security, a relatively boutique security outfit whose headquarters is in Naha.
 Threat level is predicted to be low.

-## Transportation
+## Transportation and Equipment

 - Flights to Naha International
-- Two AV-6 Aerodynes, with stealh
+- Two AV-6 Aerodynes, with stealth.
+Two pilots.
+- Access to West Coast Recovery assets.

 <img src="/images/act0/AV-6.jpg" width="400">